cristianfalcone/ajo/cookbook.md

 }
 ```

-🍯 Flavor Note: Each call to `ThemeContext(this, value)` is like adding a new layer to our dessert.
+🍯 Flavor Note: Each call to `ThemeContext(value)` is like adding a new layer to our dessert.
 Components further down the tree taste the most recently added flavor, thanks to the prototype chain!

 ## The Flavor Doesn't Rise: Preserving Upper Layers 🏗️